ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 === Background Information
 This section describes the working process of how the system takes raw data and converts it to game actions.

-When a user performs an action, such as a button press or movement of the joystick, it's state will change.
+When a user performs an action, such as a button press or movement of the joystick, its state will change.
 On each child module, the states of each of these buttons and joysticks will be placed in a bit array (the state package) in a specified standard format so that it can be read by the parent module.

 The parent module receives the state package, a state mapping configuration (if modified by the user, default otherwise), and a mode that the parent module will be in.
 The state mapping configuration is set by the user in an external configuration app, and will modify that the index location in the state package that is read to relate to specific inputs #list([If the first four bits of the state package are ordered as [A, B, X, Y], a user who wishes to swap the physical 'X' button to perform the 'A' action would modify the state mapping configuration so that the Button A logical function now draws its data from the third bit index rather than the first.])